dynamsoft-docs/label-recognition-docs-mobile/programming-old/objectivec-swift/api-reference/methods/settings-v1.0.md

 # iOS API Reference - Settings

+> You are viewing a history document page of Dynamsoft Label Recognizer iOS v1.x.

 | Method               | Description |
 |----------------------|-------------|
   | [`appendCharacterModel`](#appendCharacterModel) | Appends CharacterModel to the SDK object. |